A Woman's Face: Plot

 She becomes the boy's governess and goes to Barring Hall as Ingrid Paulsen.
 The house is in the mountains, across the river from the metal works that produces the Barring fortune.
 Anna becomes fond of the kindly Consul and the sweet-natured little Lars-Erik.
 Torsten arrives on the eve of the Consul's birthday.
 He dances with Anna; she is mesmerized.
 The house guests include Gustaf, who tells Anna that he believes in her reform and will keep her secret.
 The next day, Anna accidentally leaves Lars-Erik under a sun lamp too long.
 Her genuine distress makes Torsten doubt her, and he gives her an ultimatum: Lars-Erik must die before the next night.
-In the courtroom she says, “because... it was what he wanted.”
+In the courtroom she says, "because... it was what he wanted".

 Gustaf picks up the story.
 The next day, Anna takes the child for a cablecar ride to the mill.
 Gustaf climbs aboard an ore bucket on a neighboring cable.
 He sees her start to pull the bolt on the gate, but she shoves it back and hugs the oblivious child.
 To Lars-Erik's delight, Gustaf passes them.
 Gustaf questions a furious Anna.
 The screen pans to the courtroom.
 He believes she was angry because he doubted her.
 The prosecutor accuses Gustaf of loving her; he does not deny it.

 Emma Kristiansdotter, the jealous housekeeper, is next.
-In the attic getting robes for the birthday sleigh ride, she overhears Anna and Torsten, who scorns the ”dove” she has become and reveals his ambitions to do in Sweden “what has been done in other countries.”
+In the attic getting robes for the birthday sleigh ride, she overhears Anna and Torsten, who scorns the "dove" she has become and reveals his ambitions to do in Sweden "what has been done in other countries".
 Downstairs, Anna gives the Consul a pocket chess set, which he hands to Emma, who stops, abruptly.

 The Consul recalls the sleigh ride.
 Torsten speeds by with Lars-Erik, lashing the horses, Anna and Gustaf in pursuit.
 Torsten won't stop, so Anna shoots him.
 He slips into the river and over the falls.
 The Consul believes Anna is innocent, but the judges are not satisfied.
 Anna protests that she left a message inside the chess set.
 Emma admits to keeping the letter, but she is above reading other people's mail.
-It is a full confession—and a suicide note.
+It is a full confession—and a suicide note, also warning the Consul about the evil plans of Torsten.
 While the judges deliberate, Gustaf coaxes Anna into admitting that she loves him.
 He proposes.
 The clerk tells them that the judges are ready and adds that Gustaf should come, too.
+The couple walks back to the courtroom holding hands.
+The verdict is never shown.